Follow

 }

-And now in our Page, we register our darkMode prop (as a Boolean) in our component props and use it in the first div of the template to alternatively set its class to bg-gray-700 or bg-indigo-700.
+And now on our Page, we register our darkMode prop (as a Boolean) in our component props and use it in the first div of the template to alternatively set its class to bg-gray-600 or bg-white.

 <script setup lang="ts">